bismaysarangi/storyFlow/README.md

 # Story Flow

-`storyFlow` is a web application built with Svelte and Tailwind CSS that allows users to upload a JSON story file, visualize it through charts, create presentation slides, and export them in various formats (PDF or PowerPoint).
+`Story Flow` is a web application built with Svelte and Tailwind CSS that allows users to upload a JSON story file, visualize it through charts, create presentation slides, and export them in various formats (PDF or PowerPoint).

 ## Features